AaronCumming/task-timer/README.md

 ## Description

-This Task Timer will be able to time a task.
+This Task Timer is able to time tasks.
-The user is able to start, see current running task, stop, and print out summary.
+The user can start and end a task, see the current tasks, and see a time sheet of current and past tasks.

 ## Usage